 - Child care needs (clothing, water, food, blankets, medication, etc.)

 - Pet care needs

 For more general information on how to prepare for the first 72 hours:

 - Visit SF72, provided by the San Francisco Department of Emergency Management (SFDEM);

-In the event of a disaster scenario, Departments are responsible for maintaining their own emergency equipment and supplies as described in the UCSF Emergency Preparedness and Response Program Guidelines.
-Put together an emergency survival kit for your department using the Emergency Supply Checklist.
+In the event of a major disaster, Departments are responsible for maintaining their own emergency equipment and supplies as described in the UCSF Emergency Preparedness and Response Program Guidelines.

 You can also download the Work Site Emergency Supply Estimator.